nymtech/nym/tauri-wallet/webdriver/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Nym Tauri Wallet Webdriver testsuite
+# Nym Wallet Webdriverio testsuite

 A webdriverio test suite implementation using tauri driver with a page object model design.
-This project is to provide quick iterative feedback on the UI of the tauri nym wallet.
+This is to provide quick iterative feedback on the UI of the nym wallet.
 Currently, tauri-driver is available to run on Windows and Linux machines.

 ## Installation prerequisites
 * `Yarn`